Ehawk82/troutSlap/README.md

 # troutSlap

+-widget

-I would like to slap people with trout on social media
+I would like to slap people with trout on social media when they are wrong.